gravo-lan/Anti-Roblox-Scam/README.md

-# Anti-Roblox-Scam
+# Anti Roblox Scam
 A chrome extension for *certain* kids who get scammed by fake Roblox links.
-Doesn't work on Opera for somereason
+Doesn't work on Opera for some reason

 ## Installation